 Doing Business in Argentina

 Gifts are not expected in a business setting until a relationship is formed.
-A bottle of imported spirits is a gift that is usually appreciated as taxes on spirits in Argentina are high.
+A bottle of imported spirits is a gift that is usually appreciated as tax on spirits in Argentina are high.
 Gifts are opened immediately when they are received.

 A simple handshake with eye contact is the preferred business greeting in Argentina.
 The oldest or most senior associate should be greeted first.
+Keep in mind that Argentines usually keep close physical contact when speaking to someone.

 Business culture in Argentina